arcan1s/ahriman/docs/architecture.rst

 Service provides optional authorization which can be turned on in settings.
 In order to control user access there are two levels of authorization - read-only (only GET-like requests) and write (anything) which are provided by each web view directly.

 If this feature is configured any request will be prohibited without authentication.
-In addition, configuration flag ``auth.safe_build_status`` can be used in order to allow seeing main page without authorization.
+In addition, configuration flag ``auth.allow_read_only`` can be used in order to allow read-only operations - reading index page and packages - without authorization.

 For authenticated users it uses encrypted session cookies to store tokens; encryption key is generated each time at the start of the application.
 It also stores expiration time of the session inside.